yuane4/DoPAdmin/README.md

 ### Information
-- Cluster_kmeans correspond to the K-means clustering.
+- Cluster_kmeans correspond to the K-means clustering for DoPAdmin.
-- Cluster_Nb_random correspond to the random clusters.
+- Cluster_Nb_random correspond to the random clusters for DoPAdmin..
-- Cluster_Ent_Ent_small correspond to the version of data with unique sentences.
+- Cluster_Ent_Ent_small correspond to the version of data with unique sentences for DoPAdmin.
-- Cluster_Ent_Ent_duplicates correspond to the version of data with duplicated sentences.
+- Cluster_Ent_Ent_duplicates correspond to the version of data with duplicated sentences for DoPAdmin.
+- Snapshot_FewRel_rd correspond to the snapshot randomly extract from FewRel validation set